 Ombudsman offices are found in many institutions or corporations.
 In an institution with a "classical" ombudsman, the ombuds office is separate from the executive and reports directly to the governing body of the institution, such as the board of directors.
 An "executive" ombudsman reports to the chief executive officer (CEO).
 The common characteristics of all types of ombuds offices are impartiality, the power to investigate and the power to recommend changes.
-To be effective, the ombudsman needs sufficient security of office to ensure independence.
+To be effective, the ombudsman needs sufficient security of tenure to ensure independence.
 An ombudsman also needs independent control of a budget sufficient to allow fulfilment of the ombudsman's official mandate.
 The ombudsman needs strong powers of investigation.
-Some ombuds offices use mediation and conciliation to address complaints; others focus on exclusively investigation, recommendation and reporting.
+Some ombuds offices use mediation and conciliation to address complaints; others focus exclusively on investigation, recommendation and reporting.
 Some ombudsman offices have a mandate for protection of human rights.
 Others focus exclusively on administrative fairness and prevention of maladministration.
 For more information about ombudsman offices worldwide see the site of The Institutional Ombudsman Institute.
-See some links to standards for different types of ombuds processes, and change the entry as follows: including the UN Principles relating to the status and functioning of national institutions for protection and promotion of human rights (Paris Principles) - pdf (see Annex I).
+See the UN Principles relating to the status and functioning of national institutions for protection and promotion of human rights (Paris Principles) - pdf (see Annex I).
 Also see the bibliography on ombuds offices, the bibliography on human rights and dispute resolution, and the bibliography on designing dispute resolution systems.

 Nonviolent direct action

 Nonviolent direct action refers to the carefully planned and coordinated actions of people to influence or change policies or laws through nonviolent means, such as public demonstrations and protests, boycotts, lobbying and media campaigns.
 Techniques used are nonviolent coercion such as sit-ins, blockades, persuasion, arousal of public sympathy for the particular cause, and in some cases civil disobedience.
-See the Nonviolence Timeline created by the History of Nonviolence Interactive Wiki Textbook..
 See the bibliography nonviolence, nonviolent direct action and civil disobedience.

 Conflict Analysis and Early Warning

 Description in progress.
-See bibliography on conflict analysis.
+See the bibliography on conflict analysis.